-Mallinckrodt also benefits from reimbursements by the Virginia Medicaid program.
-Between 2006 and 2017, Virginia Medicaid spent over $36.1 million on Mallinckrodt’s opioids.
-This represents approximately 27.05% of total Virginia Medicaid reimbursements for opioids during that time period.
-These reimbursements represent only a fraction of the total earned by Mallinckrodt from its opioid distribution in Virginia.
-Plaintiff does not yet have access to the DEA ARCOS data that will provide substantially greater transparency into Mallinckrodt’s ill-gotten gains and the harm caused in Virginia through improper public and commercial opioid reimbursements.
+According to the DEA ARCOS database, nearly 29% of all opioids shipped to Virginia during the 2006-2012 time period were manufactured by Mallinckrodt.
+This 29% market share translates to over 11.8 billion MME.
+Additionally, over 31% of all opioids shipped to Halifax during the 2006-2012 time period were manufactured by Mallinckrodt.
+This 31% market share translates to over 52.6 million MME.

 At all times relevant hereto, the PBM Defendants listed the brand drug Roxicodone or its generic alternative oxycodone as approved reimbursable drugs on their formularies.
-They imposed no pre-authorization requirements or quantity limits on prescriptions until 2014 at the earliest.
+They imposed no pre-authorization requirements or quantity limits on prescriptions until 2014 at the earliest and even then, the limitations did not extend to the PBM commercial plans.
+The PBM Defendants listed other generic opioids manufactured by Mallinckrodt as approved reimbursable drugs on their formularies, often without any quantity limits or pre-authorization requirements; often in preferred tiers.

+The publicly available DEA ARCOS data reveals that Mallinckrodt’s opioids were the most widely purchased opioids in the mail order pharmacy environment.
+From 2006-2012, Mallinckrodt sold over 7.7 billion MME to mail order pharmacies.
+This translates to over 938 million dosage units of opioids—all purchased for dispensing by mail nationwide.
+Mallinckrodt provided over 20% of all MME purchased for dispensing by mail during the 2006-2012 time period, according to the ARCOS database.

+The publicly available ARCOS data further reveals that the defendant PBM Mail Order Pharmacies each purchased Mallinckrodt opioids for dispensing by mail nationwide.
+During the 2006-2012 time period, Express Scripts Mail Order Pharmacy purchased over 2 billion MME in Mallinckrodt’s opioids; Caremark Mail Order Pharmacy purchased over 1.3 billion MME and Optum Mail Order Pharmacy purchased over 426 million MME.

+Express Scripts and Caremark Mail Order Pharmacies purchased Mallinckrodt’s opioids directly from Mallinckrodt, and indirectly through distributors.
+Upon information and belief, Caremark also purchased Mallinckrodt’s opioids through Caremark’s own distributors and repackaging companies.
+Upon information and belief, Caremark and Express Scripts had contracts with Mallinckrodt which governed the terms of their opioid purchases.
+Optum’s Mail Order Pharmacy purchased Mallinckrodt’s opioids through distributors.

 Defendant, ENDO HEALTH SOLUTIONS, INC., is a Delaware corporation with its principal place of business in Malvern, Pennsylvania.
 Defendant, ENDO PHARMACEUTICALS, INC., is a wholly owned subsidiary of ENDO HEALTH SOLUTIONS, INC. and is a Delaware corporation with its principal place of business in Malvern, Pennsylvania.

 ENDO HEALTH SOLUTIONS, INC. may be served through its registered agent: The Corporation Trust Company, Corporation Trust Center, 1209 Orange Street, Wilmington, Delaware 19801.
 ENDO PHARMACEUTICALS, INC. may be served through its registered agent, The Corporation Trust Company, Corporation Trust Center, 1209 Orange Street, Wilmington, Delaware 19801.

-Defendant PAR PHARMACEUTICAL COMPANIES, INC. (“Par Pharmaceutical Cos.”) is a Delaware corporation, having a principal place of business in Chestnut Ridge, New York.
+Defendant PAR PHARMACEUTICAL COMPANIES, INC. (“Par Pharmaceutical Cos.”) is a Delaware corporation with its principal place of business in Chestnut Ridge, New York.
 On information and belief, Par Pharmaceutical Cos. is a holding company and is a wholly-owned subsidiary, directly or indirectly, of Endo International plc.

-Defendant, PAR PHARMACEUTICAL, INC. (“Par Pharmaceutical”) is a New York corporation, having a principal place of business located in Chestnut Ridge, New York.
+Defendant, PAR PHARMACEUTICAL, INC. (“Par Pharmaceutical”) is a New York corporation with its principal place of business in Chestnut Ridge, New York.
 On information and belief, Par Pharmaceutical is a wholly-owned subsidiary of Par Pharmaceutical Cos. and holds itself out as “an Endo International Company.”
 Par Pharmaceutical is licensed and has been licensed as a non-resident distributor with the Virginia Department of Health Professions since 2005.